sagemath/sage/src/doc/en/developer/portability_testing.rst

 For more information, see the `GitHub documentation
 <https://docs.github.com/en/free-pro-team@latest/actions/managing-workflow-runs/manually-running-a-workflow>`_.

-Alternatively, you can trigger a run of tests by creating and pushing a custom tag as follows.
+Alternatively, you can trigger CI workflows at the same time by creating and pushing a custom tag as follows.

 - Create a ("lightweight", not "annotated") tag with an arbitrary name, say ``ci`` (for "Continuous Integration")::